Beigan: Republic of China

 On August 18, 1928, during the middle of the night, the previous several days of torrential rain caused a landslide in Qiaozi resulting in the deaths of more than thirty people.
 One resident was rescued three days after the landslide.
 A family of eight was wiped out.

 In 1934, a lianbao (associated bao) was created encompassing the inhabitants of the islands of Nangan, Beigan, Daqiu, Xiaoqiu, Gaodeng, Xiyang (西洋) and Dongyong (Dongyin).
 Later, Xiyang and Dongyong (Dongyin) were divided into a separate lianbao.

 On September 10, 1937, Japan occupied Beigan and Nangan.

 Beigan's vast resources of fish attracted many coastal Fujian residents to settle in the area to fish.
 In 1949, with the establishment of the People's Republic of China in Mainland China, Matsu was separated from the mainland and was subsequently incorporated under Lienchiang County by the Government of the Republic of China.

 In the early 1950s, skirmishes between Nationalist and Communist forces occurred near Gaodeng Island.

 On December 12, 1950, Beigan District was established as part of the Matsu Administrative Commission (馬祖行政公署).
 The county government and baojia system was ended.
 On August 15, 1953, Lienchiang County government was reestablished including Beigan Township.

 On May 31, 1955, a Chinese Communist motor torpedo boat was engaged to the northeast of Beigan Island.

+On May 17, 1959, Communist guns on the mainland coast fired 112 shells that landed on Beigan (Peikantang) Island according to the Nationalist Defense Ministry.

 On October 25, 1967, Chinese Communist shelling at Tangqi Village lead to the death of one nineteen year-old, injury of six others and the destruction of three buildings.

 On May 3, 1977, and May 2 and September 28, 1980, President Chiang Ching-kuo visited the township.

 In 1994, the Beigan Airport was built on Beigan Island.

 On June 17, 1994, and again on August 31, 1996, President Lee Teng-hui visited the township.

 On August 10, 1997, Formosa Airlines Flight 7601 crashed on Beigan Island.
 All of the crew and passengers died.

 On November 17, 2000, President Chen Shui-bian visited the township.

 In 2011, prehistoric human skeletons were found on Liang Island.

 On January 19, 2013, President Ma Ying-jeou visited the township.

 In 2013, the movie 100 Days was filmed in Qinbi (Cinbi) Village.

+In 2016, plans for constructing a heart-shaped stone structure at Beigan Island like the Double-Heart of Stacked Stones at Cimei were halted after residents raised environmental concerns.